sylefeb/Silixel/README.md

 > The purpose of this repo is learning about simulation and having fun hacking and understanding how this is possible at all.
 For actual, efficient simulation please refer to *Verilator*, *CXXRTL* and *Icarus Verilog*.

-> **Work in progress**: I am currently working on this README and source code, feedback is welcome.
+> **Work in progress**: I am currently working on this README and commenting/cleaning the source code.
+Feedback is welcome!

 This repository contains my experiments on gate-level simulation.
 By that I mean taking the output of [Yosys](https://github.com/YosysHQ/yosys) and simulating the gate network (not taking delays into account - although I believe this could be added).